TechnionTDK/jbs-json23plet/README.md

 Source code:

       src/main/java/json23plet/modules/Json.java
-Json is a module for parsing json files. json23plet engine assume you using this tool, but its not a duty - you can use your own json parser but we highly recommend you to use this module.<be/>
+Json is a module for parsing json files.<br/>
+json23plet engine assume you using this tool, but its not a duty - you can use your own json parser but we highly recommend you to use this module.<be/>
-The engine load staticly (per thread) the current working json file. and you can access (in your generator) to the parsed file via json23plet.Json module.
+The engine load staticly (per thread) the current working json file, and you can access (in your generator) to the parsed file via Json module.

 #### Usege